-Nearly half of all accidental child poisonings involve a grandparent’s pills, according to a 2014 survey by Safe Kids Worldwide, a leading child safety group.
+Nearly half of accidental child poisonings involve a grandparent’s pills, according to survey by Safe Kids Worldwide, a leading child safety group.
 Grandparents tend to leave pillboxes in spots easily accessible to children.

 And when grandparents visit, a child can reach into a purse and pull out the pills.
 Make sure all medications are out of children’s sight and reach.

 TVs are always popular gifts.
 But once a new television arrives, there’s the question of what to do with the old one.
-Too often, that older, heavier television is moved to another area of the home and placed on an unsuitable surface, such as the top of a dresser – where a child easily could tip it over, said Kelly Powell, program director of Safe Kids Palm Beach County.
+Too often, that older, heavier television is moved to another area of the home and placed on an unsuitable surface, such as the top of a dresser, where a child easily could tip it over, says Kelly Powell, former program director of Safe Kids Palm Beach County.

 Button batteries — batteries smaller than a quarter — power everything from flameless candles to singing greeting cards.

-In the last decade or so, use of these convenient little batteries have increased, and so have the number of cases in which children swallow them.
+As use of these convenient little batteries have increased, so have the number of cases in which children swallow them.
 Every year, more than 2,800 children are treated in emergency rooms nationwide after ingesting button batteries, according to Safe Kids Worldwide.

-Who doesn’t love a new bike – or skateboard, scooter or hoverboard – for the holidays!
-But any new wheels need to be accompanied with a properly fitted helmet.
-A child should be able to see the bottom of the helmet’s rim, with the straps forming a “V” under the ears when buckled.
+Who doesn’t love a new bike – or skateboard, scooter or hoverboard – for the holidays?
+But new wheels need to be accompanied with a properly fitted helmet.
+A child should be able to see the bottom of the helmet’s rim, with the straps forming a V under the ears when buckled.
 The straps should be a little tight.

-Palm Beach County families can download Children’s Services Council’s SafeMap App for free at the Apple or Google Play stores to find locations of the nearest trained helmet fitters.
+Palm Beach County families can use Children’s Services Council’s free app, SafeMap, to find locations of the nearest trained helmet fitters.
+Click here to download it for iOS or click here for Android to find locations of the nearest trained helmet fitters.
 This way, you can be confident your child’s helmet fits properly.
-For more information about SafeMap, click here.

-If the party is outside, make sure there is a responsible adult — a “water watcher” — keeping an eye on the pool.
+If the party is outside, make sure there is a responsible adult — a water watcher — closely keeping an eye on the pool.